Lujaina-E/Lujaina-E/README.md

 ### Currently Figuring out...🤔

-I'll add to this as I go along:)
+I'll add to this as I navigate through them

 # ✨ Reach Out
 I'd love to chat and exchange ideas or simply gain another perspective on anything tech, especially ML.